PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/MOS-Training/Recording-4-transcript.md

 1:00:25 Nina pulls settlements 3pm Eastern everyday

 1:02:10 even if a ticket comes to Tier3, must pass it on to Nina and Eliyahu

+1:03:55 the Nina download file is just settlements, not authorizations.
+The practices only care about settlements.

+1:04:35 edelivery statement service flows